kramo9289/networking/README.md

 # networking
-Programs that pertain to Computer Networks.
+Programs that pertain to Computer Networking.